Skip to main content

 Framework Stack

-RAD, UIF, and AIF separate application execution, interface systems, and AI orchestration without fragmenting governance, auditability, or deployment discipline.
+RAD, UIF, and AIF separate application execution, interface systems, and AI orchestration.
+They consume scoped identity, integration, policy, security, evidence, and deployment contracts rather than owning those control planes.

 Batoi RAD